State Theatre (Eau Claire, Wisconsin): History

 The venue opened on January 19, 1926, as a vaudeville theater, then several years later converted to a movie house that closed in 1982.

 In 1984 the Theatre was donated to a group of arts-minded community members called the Eau Claire Regional Arts Council (ECRAC) to create a center for artistic expression.
 After a significant renovation it reopened the doors in 1986.
 During the ECRAC period it was used by a number of local performing arts organizations including: Chippewa Valley Symphony, Chippewa Valley Theatre Guild, Chippewa Valley Youth Choirs, Eau Claire Children's Theatre, Valley Gospel Choir, and UW - Eau Claire.
 It closed in July 2018.

 The venue was purchased by Azara Properties LLC and leased to Luginbill children's foundation.

-The venue reopened in October 2019 as the State Theatre and Community Center, with Joe Luginbill serving as CEO.
+The venue reopened in October 2019 as the State Theatre and Community Center, with Joe Luginbill as CEO.

-On January 25, 2020, it was announced that utilities to the State Theatre and Community Center had been cut off, due to a $21,000 utility debt.
+In January 2020, it was announced that utilities to the State Theatre and Community Center had been cut off, due to a $21,000 utility debt.